yyoung-50/Portfolio/cloud-foundations/Sample Course Videos/Terraform demo/README.md

 ![Course Banner](cloud-and-devops-launch-pad.png)

-These sample video clips are from the IT & Cloud Engineering Foundations I created
+These are sample video clips on Terraform from my IT & Cloud Engineering Foundations course

-Here video descriptions below:
+## Video descriptions below:

 - 1 - This video excerpt shows how to deploy an AWS AutoScaling Group (ASG) **Video name:** terraform-create-asg-demo.mp4 - **(2 min 42 sec)**